 To incorporate self-care into your daily routine, start including your child.

 My daughter and I love spa nights, so I get to enjoy my warm bath plus some additional pampering without worrying about keeping her entertained.
 To her, being involved is fun!

 You can use tea parties as an excuse to sip your herbal comfort or set up a book-nook for some quiet reading time.

-Self care time doesn’t necessarily have to be alone time – it can involve whatever activities pushes worry from your mind and relieves stress.
+Self-care time doesn’t necessarily have to be alone time – it can involve whatever activities push worry from your mind and relieve stress.